 1. Shareholders should enter into an agreement that allows the S corporation to buy back stock from shareholders who may be leaving the corporation.
 With an agreement, the possibility of a shareholder leaving the corporation and selling their shares to an ineligible person, thus jeopardizing the corporation's S status, is minimized.

 2. Monitoring the corporation's ratio of passive income to total income can help prevent the corporation from earning more than 25 percent of its revenues from passive income over three successive years.

 A common mistake made by an S corporation is to make a disproportionate distribution.
 Doing so can make it seem like the corporation is offering a second class of stock.
 An S corporation is only allowed to offer one class of stock, so this violation would result in the termination of S corporation status.

 An example of a disproportionate distribution would be a corporation electing S corporation status on its initial formation day.
 Within the year, the corporation made distributions to its shareholders that were disproportionate, meaning it did not make distributions to all the shareholders.
 The disproportionate distributions were discovered and corrected.

 If you need help with an S corporation's termination, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.